Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-The shape correspondence task on the FAUST dataset is defined on the mesh vertices.
-In our first experiment, we validate the use of the dual mesh to establish shape correspondence, and the effectiveness of networks built on our DualConv~(\ssect{dual_conv}) and Dual2Primal~(\ssect{dual_to_primal}) operators.
-For this purpose, we use the XYZ position of the face centers as input and compare results to those obtained with FeastNet~\citep{verma18cvpr} on the primal mesh.
-Since FeastNet is a generic graph convolution method, it can be readily applied to the dual mesh.
+The shape correspondence task on the Faust dataset is defined on the mesh vertices.
+In our first experiment, we validate the use of the dual mesh to establish shape correspondence and the effectiveness of networks built on our DualConvMax and Dual2Primal operators.
+For this purpose, we use the XYZ position of the face centers as input and compare results to those obtained with FeaStNet~\cite{verma18cvpr} on the primal mesh.
+Since FeaStNet is a generic graph convolution method, it can be readily applied to the dual mesh.
 We refer to the results obtained using this approach as FeaStNet--Dual.
-This allows us to separate the effects of using the primal \vs dual mesh from and the use of our DualConv layers.
+This allows us to separate the effects of using the primal \vs dual mesh from the use of our DualConvMax layers.

-We present the results in \tab{faust_dual}.
+\mypar{Correspondences on Faust-Synthetic} We present the results in \tab{faust_dual}.
 Comparing FeaStNet and FeaStNet--Dual, we observe that the Dual2Primal layer successfully transfers features learned over the faces to the primal vertices.
 Moreover, using the dual mesh improves performance: the mean normalized geodesic error drops from $1.39$ to $0.18$, and the accuracy increases from $88.1\%$ to $92.7\%$.
-Next, we evaluate our DualConvMax and DualConvInv layers which are defined explicitly for the dual mesh.
-Both of our methods perform better than FeaStNet in terms of accuracy and mean geodesic error.
-With regard to mean geodesic error they are slightly worse than FeastNet--Dual, while DualConvMax obtains the highest overall accuracy (95.5\%).
-DualConvInv performs worse than both these methods in terms of accuracy and intermediate in terms of geodesic error.
-Note that all dual-based approaches are better than FeaStNet in terms of accuracy and obtain much lower mean geodesic errors.
-The accuracy as a function of geodesic distance to the target is presented in \fig{faust_dual_plot}, confirming the improved correspondence prediction using the dual mesh.
+Next, we observe that our DualConvMax performs better than FeaStNet while obtaining the highest overall accuracy (95.5\%).
+Note that both dual-based approaches are better than FeaStNet in terms of accuracy and obtain much lower mean geodesic errors.

 Based on these encouraging results, we now turn to evaluations in more challenging conditions.
 The Faust-Synthetic dataset is unrealistic in that all meshes share one identical mesh structure connectivity.
-Therefore, it is possible that deep networks that are trained on them learn to exploit this property to solve the correspondence problem on this dataset, without being able to generalize to shapes with other mesh topologies.
-To assess to what extent this happens, in the experiments below we train the networks on Faust-Synthetic and test the resilience to connectivity changes on Faust-Decimated.
+Therefore, it is possible that deep networks that are trained on them learn to exploit this property to solve the correspondence problem on this dataset without being able to generalize to shapes with other mesh topologies.
+To assess to what extent this happens, in the experiments below, we train the networks on Faust-Synthetic and test the resilience to connectivity changes on Faust-Decimated.